 Image View

-Finally, clicking on a single image will bring you to a super clean screen, helping you concentrate on the image.
-The grey background is covered only by the top, a slightly lighter bar, with icons.
-The icons offer the same options as in the old (current) interface, except for âPlay slide showâ and âEmbedâ.
-This will hopefully be added by the time of the OneDrive Photos rollout.
-However, Iâm happy to report that I was able to browse images in full-screen mode by clicking âToggle full screenâ.
-A must-have feature for photos.
+Finally, when you click on an image, you will be taken to a beautifully clean screen that allows you to focus solely on the image.
+The grey background is only covered by a slightly lighter top bar with icons.
+These icons provide the same options as the current interface, with the exception of “Play slide show” and “Embed”.
+These features will hopefully be added when OneDrive Photos is rolled out.
+However, I’m delighted to announce that I was able to browse images in full-screen mode by simply clicking “Toggle full screen”.
+It’s an essential feature for photos.

 Speed

-Overall, Iâm excited about this unexpected Microsoft’s step to update the photo experience on OneDrive.
-To be honest, I had already given up hope and migrated my email, office and cloud storage to Google.
-But this new interface, the recent announcement of Bing AI, and the sudden halt of innovation on Googleâs part made me reconsider.
-I moved back.
-Letâs hope Microsoft can catch those bugs and bring decent photo features to the otherwise great service that is OneDrive.
+Overall, I am thrilled by this unexpected step taken by Microsoft to enhance the photo experience on OneDrive.
+To be honest, I had already given up hope and migrated my email, office, and cloud storage to Google.
+However, with this new interface, the recent announcement of Bing AI, and the apparent slowdown in innovation on Google’s part, I found myself reconsidering and moving back to OneDrive.
+I sincerely hope that Microsoft will address these minor issues and introduce (again) comprehensive photo management features to complement the otherwise exceptional file management service that is OneDrive.